juliomeza/django-react-postgres/README.md

 - **Redoc:** Provides a well-structured and easy-to-read API documentation view.
   👉 [`http://localhost:8000/redoc/`](http://localhost:8000/redoc/)

+- **Download Swagger JSON Schema:**
+  👉 [`http://localhost:8000/swagger.json`](http://localhost:8000/swagger.json) (File will be downloaded)

 Swagger is useful for development and testing, while Redoc offers a more structured documentation experience.
+The JSON schema can be used for API documentation, integrations, or importing into tools like Postman or API clients.

 ## Security Features